markfloryan/dsa1/courseLogistics/syllabus.md

 **Computing resources:** There are two specific computer resources needed for this course:

-- You need to have a working computer that can run a recent build of [VirtualBox][36], with enough hard drive space (and memory) to use a course VirtualBox image (about 10 Gb will be needed for the install, and then 6 Gb  will be used once the installation files are deleted).
-Any computer made in the last 3 years will suffice for these requirements (and many older ones will as well).
-It doesn't matter if it's a desktop or notebook; nor does the speed matter.
+- You need to have a working computer that can run [Java Eclipse IDE](https://www.eclipse.org/downloads/).
+Any modern laptop or desktop will have no problem running this software.
-- There are a few documents that you will have to print (a worksheet with lab 5, the UNIX honor pledge, etc.).
-The total printing load will be under 5 pages for the entire semester.
-You will need to obtain access to a printer for those pages.
+- We will provide you with lab accounts.
+This will allow you to login remotely to our departmental lab servers and use a pre-set environment if you prefer.
+However, the department does not provide physical machines anymore, so you'll need your own machine to access those services.

 **Attendance:** Attendance in labs is mandatory; attendance in lecture is not.
 Not attending lab will result in a zero for the in-lab.
-You cannot change labs without prior permission -- we don't have enough computers to accommodate this.
-Please see the [first set of lecture slides][11] about lab attendance, in particular with regards to the fact that there is a lab the week of Thanksgiving break.
+You cannot change labs without prior permission.
+Please see the [first set of lecture slides](../slides/00-introduction.html) about lab attendance.

 **Recording Lectures:** You may NOT record my lectures.
 University policy states that this is not allowed without my consent.